cfengine/documentation/getting-started/installation.markdown

 through your web browser at http://`<IP address of your Policy Server>`.

-To be able to use the [Mission Portal's][Mission Portal] Design Center front-end, continue with [integrating Mission Portal with git][Integrating Mission Portal with git].
+To be able to use the [Mission Portal's][Mission Portal] Design Center front-end, continue with [Integrating Mission Portal with git].